 Evaluation: 5 star rating.
+This is unrivalled in the whole of Scotland!
 E to W seems the preferable direction.

-Kit: Helmet and probably a rope/harness for the Northern Pinnacles; poles for steep scree descents.
+Kit: Helmet and probably a rope/harness for the Northern Pinnacles (if attempted); poles for steep scree descents.
 Perhaps a torch as average speed is only 1mph – it will be slower if any heavy gear is taken.

-There is an excellently constructed path up the E end of Liathach to the ridge.
-However, (back in 2006) at the other, west end, there was only a standard peaty (lower) or sandy (higher) mess of a path, except for a few hundred yards inside the NTS boundary.
+There are excellently constructed paths up both ends of Liathach to the ridge.
+However, back in 2006, at the west end there was only a standard peaty (lower) or sandy (higher) mess of a path, except for a few hundred yards inside the NTS boundary.
 Both paths are clearly marked by substantial cairns on the main ridge.
-(The eastern one splits a few yards below the ridge, and so has two cairns a few yards apart at the two lowest points of the ridge, one for each fork.)
+The eastern one splits a few yards below the ridge, and so has two cairns a few yards apart at the two lowest points of the ridge, one for each fork.
 The rock at the east end of the ridge is hard, but from the Pinnacles westwards it is very soft sandstone.

-Meall Dearg is a serious proposition requiring a hard hat, and is easily the hardest of the Munro Tops on the mainland.
+Meall Dearg is a serious proposition requiring a hard hat and previous scrambling experience.
+It is easily the hardest of the Munro Tops on the mainland.
 For those doing the tops as well as mountains, there are three main routes for bagging Meall Dearg.

 The easiest ascent is from the north-east and starts at Glas-toll Lochain to the north below Am Fasarinen.
 Ascend into Coire na Caime, then west into Coireag Cham and north-west up an easy, though steep, grassy gully to a col just SW of the lowest point on the ridge from Mullach an Rathain down to Meall Dearg.
 No scrambling so far.
 An easy scramble takes one NE to the top of Meall Dearg.
 No extra safety gear is needed for this approach.
 The easiest way off the top is probably reversing this route back to Glas-toll Lochain.